Factbox - Candidates in Britain's snap election: comings and goings

 Johnson held a variety of cabinet roles under the leadership of two Labour prime ministers, Tony Blair and Gordon Brown.
 He last served as Brown's interior minister from 2009-2010.

-A veteran of the trade union movement, Johnson said that after 20 years, he did not want to serve for another five years.
+A veteran of the trade union movement, Johnson said that after 20 years, he did not want to serve for another five.

 "Every day has been a privilege and a pleasure but it can't go on for ever and the electoral cycle means that each incumbent has to think again about what's best for them, the constituency and the party," he said in a letter to voters.